nilanshutwinkle/random-notes/Intro to Machine Learning with TensorFlow/supervised-learning/finding-donors-project/README.md

 * **naive predictor**: Purpose is to establish baseline performance of a model without intelligence.

 * E.g., given unbalanced classes of data, this model could simply predict the more common class 100% of the time (e.g., does not have rare disease) and achieve high accuracy

+## Feature importance

+* Some models (e.g., Adaboost, Random Forest) support `model.feature_importances_` for extracting weighted features, based on their importance

+* Can use this to reduce the feature space, to improve the training time.
+(In my case, when pick five best performing features, lost 2% accuracy and 0.045 of F-score.)